qawolf/qawolf/docs/docs/install.md

 title: 💻 Install
 ---

-In this tutorial we discuss how to install QA Wolf, including the prerequisite understanding and environment setup.
+In this guide we explain how to set up your environment and install QA Wolf.

 ## TL;DR